doppl3r/varitec-website/README.md

 - [Download](https://nodejs.org/en/download/) & Install Node.js
 - Run the following command in the node console: ```npm install -g node-sass```

 The project 'tasks.json' file has predefined rules where the .css file will be compiled.
-Simply build the project by pressing ```ctrl + shift + b```
+Simply build the project by pressing ```ctrl + shift + b``` or enter ```> tasks: run build task``` into the VSCode ```'View' > 'Command Pallete'``` input field.
+You only need to build if you edit the .scss file.

-When you are ready to update the changes to the main varitecsolutions.com website, simply set up the FTP instructions on your local machine and drag the new code to the root directory.
+When you are ready to update the changes to the main varitecsolutions.com website, set up the FTP instructions on your local machine and upload the new code to the root directory.